4th International Conference

 Social Solidarity Network

-This conference seeks to provide a space for scholars to take stock of the present global context and share knowledge – specific or general, empirical or theoretical, with a view to develop and explore the possible ways of understanding the impact of digital technologies on differences and solidarities.
+This conference provides a space for scholars to take stock of the present context and share knowledge – specific or general, empirical or theoretical, with a view to develop and explore the possible ways forward to minimizing violence, discrimination, exclusion and oppression as the means by which difference is managed by political structures.
+It is hoped that the conference will facilitate the development of more constructive, democratic, participative and inclusive means of promoting solidarity without negating difference and diversity.
 The conference is intended to be interdisciplinary and welcomes papers from scholars whose research crosses traditional disciplinary boundaries.
 Papers and panels are sought for presentation at parallel sessions where each paper will have a strict maximum of 20 minutes presentation time on panels of 2 papers with 25 minutes per paper discussion time.

-These themes are not exhaustive and the organizers will consider other papers relevant to the conference subject of Digital Technologies and Cultural Difference and Social Solidarity.
+These themes are not exhaustive and the organizers will consider other papers relevant to the conference subject.
 We expect to publish a post-conference edited book, derived from the papers presented and organized around themes that reveal themselves during the conference.

 There will be two keynote plenary sessions with speakers to be announced.
 Reflecting the conference theme in the context of the conference venue, one of these sessions will focus on aspects of these themes in Cyprus.